Altaf1k1P/register/README.md

 ## Overview
 MyApp is a modern, responsive web application built with React, Redux, and React Router.
 It features a dynamic navigation experience with authentication and protected routes.
-Designed for both small and large screens, the app offers a collapsible hamburger menu on mobile devices for seamless usability.
+Designed for both small and large screens, the app offers a collapsible hamburger menu on mobile devices for seamless usability.[click Me](https://auth-todo-frontend.onrender.com/)

 ## Key Features:
 - User authentication (Login, Signup, and Logout).